Blisse/blisse.github.com/_posts/2012-08-20-howtetrisworks.markdown

 <p>
   The 2-line style is the best style to improve, I think.
 Playing this well will get you from 10-60 easily.
 The beauty lies in the 2 block empty spaces.
-  When you throw your pieces in there, every piece is guaranteed to
+  When you throw your pieces in there, every piece is guaranteed to make at least one line, bar the I-piece.
+This means 7 combos are now available at the minimum, and when you play more, even 13 combos are a possibility when you add in bomb clearing.
 </p>

 <p>